T of C

 3. Music theory terminology

 Here on this website I have tried to be consistent in using music terms as defined or described in this glossary.
 When reading other pages on this website it may be important to consult this page, since elsewhere many of these terms often have different definitions, descriptions or usages.
 One reason for this is that the meaning of many musical terms depends on the type of music to which they refer (see footnote).
 Some are here because either they are not common terms, or they are used here with a special meaning (e.g., rules of modality).
 Some have rarely been translated into Chinese (e.g., HIP) or into English (e.g., dapu).
-And some are here because, although they seem rather clear in one language, they can easily be ambiguous in translation (such as "note" in English or "diao" in Chinese).
+And some are here because, although they seem rather clear in one language, they can easily be ambiguous in translation (such as "notes" in English or "diao" in Chinese).

 1. Some general terms used on this website